granam/mautic-czech-vocative/README.md

 `[Who am I?|vocative]` = `Who am I?e`
  - on the other hand, also foreign names are converted to czech form `[Cassandra|vocative]` = `Cassandro`

+# Credits
+The plugin has been created thank to sponsor svetandroida.cz and the author of `bigit/vokativ` library Petr Joachim.